 SAGE provides authors with online access to their final article.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Editor as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Marketing Theory editorial office as follows:

 Professor Pauline Maclaran